10 July 2020

 "The multi-disciplinary approach of solving complex problem was quite unique in the course.
 We got to learn the social-ecological, physical and legal aspects of different drivers of the delta, their impact and potential solutions."

-Professionals, postdocs, PhD’s, and Master students.
+Professionals, post-docs, PhD students and Master students.
 Participants should have a background in earth sciences, ecology, human geography, spatial planning, environmental governance or environmental or water law.

 on course website